 To install or activate a Box, visit the Manage Boxes link.
 Any add-on Boxes you’ve installed will appear on this page; to activate a Box, simply tick the checkbox next to a Box’s name, and then click the Save Boxes button in the upper right.

 Finally, some of the add-on Boxes you install may come with associated options pages.
 If so, these pages will be available as links in the Boxes Menu.
-You can see an example of this in the video linked above.
+You can see an example of this in the video below:

-The More Menu contains two items that you’ll need to reference from time to time: system status information and your current Thesis version number.
+The More Menu contains three items you’ll need to reference from time to time: your license key, system status information, and current Thesis version number.

-Whenever you submit a support request, you should include your system status information.
-This will help us serve you more quickly and accurately.
+Pro tip: Whenever you submit a support request, be sure to include your system status information.
+This will enable us assist you more quickly and accurately.